 Named after Sir Henry Barkly, GCMG, KCB, FRS, FRGS (24 February 1815 – 20 October 1898) who was a British politician, colonial governor and patron of the sciences.
 He was Governor of Victoria from 26 December 1856 until 10 September 1863.
-Prior to 1857 this was know as Boundary Road as it marked the extent of the City of Melbourne's jurisdiction.
+Prior to 1857 this was known as Boundary Road as it marked the extent of the City of Melbourne's jurisdiction.

 A residence built in the Renaissance Revival style for Thomas and Margaret Alston.
 It was later used as a boarding house for St Michael's Grammar School students.